Mylesthemonk/gorillamodslite/index.md

 Get up and running with modifications to Gorilla Tag to enhance your experience.
 Reject humanity, return to monke.

+# You probably are looking for this guide.
 > This is a lighter version of the guide with not all of the bells and whistles.
 > [Check out the full version of the guide here!](https://gorillatagmodding.burrito.software)
+>
+> (this lighter version of the Gorilla Tag Modding Guide is in place while Google refreshes its index)

 > **Discord Help**
 For live support with this guide please visit us in **#installation-help** on the [GorillaTag Modding Discord](https://discord.gg/b2MhDBAzTv) and ask, in English, for assistance.
 Please read our [Frequently Asked Questions](faq) page beforehand to see if your question has already been answered.